All types of collections can be accessed through the IISH catalogue.

 Documents requested will be ready on the day of your visit as of 9.30 am.

 Staff can set a limit to the number of requests received from a single individual at one time.

 For reasons of conservation some collections are only available on microfilms and microfiches.
 Reading, printing, and scanning equipment is available.

 Some collections may be temporarily unavailable for consultation.
 This can occur if documents are receiving (conservation) treatment, are being digitized, or due to shortage of stack space.
 An up-to-date overview of temporarily unavailable items can be found here.

 Prior to your visit it is possible to request archival documents by e-mail.
 Send an e-mail (at least 24 hours before your visit) to email@example.com.
 You can request up to three items (inventory numbers).
 Your e-mail must contain the following information:

 your name, name of the archive, inventory numbers, and date of your visit.

 Books, brochures, and serials can be requested online.

-When you're not finished with requested materials by the end of the day, you can reserve the items up to 3 weeks.
+When you're not finished with requested material by the end of the day, you can reserve the items for up to 3 weeks.
 Please hand in the materials for your next visit at the circulation desk, they will be stored behind the circulation desk and are directly available on your next visit.